 If your kombucha is too low in sugar for your taste, you can add it at this stage.
 However, watch out for the pressure!
 The addition will also have the effect of promoting the development of carbon dioxide in your bottles.

 - 3 liters of plain kombucha, freshly prepared (recipe above)

 - Mix the kombucha and pineapple juice.

-- Taste, then add more pineapple juice as needed.à
+- Taste, then add more pineapple juice as needed.

-- Bottle the kombucha (as described in the Bottling chapter above)
+- Bottle the kombucha (as described in How to Bottle My Kombucha, above).

-For a shelf life of a few weeks, keep your mamma in your fermentation jar, with 500 ml of kombucha from your last recipe.
+For a shelf life of a few weeks, keep your kombucha scoby in your fermentation jar, with 500ml of kombucha from your last recipe.